-The most common genetic mutations in breast cancer occur in the BRCA 1 and BRCA 2 genes, there are also other genes related to breast cancer.
-When BRCA 1 & 2 mutates, it increases the risk of breast cancer or even other cancers, such as ovarian cancer and prostate cancer.
+The most common genetic mutations in breast cancer occur in the BRCA 1 and BRCA 2 genes, but there are other genes associated with breast cancer.
+When BRCA 1/2 mutates, it increases the risk of breast cancer or other cancers, such as ovarian cancer and prostate cancer.

-The frequency of breast cancer screening recommended by each person may not be the same.
-People with genetic risk of breast cancer should perform breast cancer screening more frequently than the rest of the population.
+The frequency of breast cancer screening recommended for each person may not be the same.
+People with genetic risk of breast cancer should conduct breast cancer screening more frequently than the general public.
 You can refer to the following recommended procedures issued by the National Comprehensive Cancer Institute (NCCN).

 |Screening Method||Population Risk||Hereditary Risk|

 |Mammogram||Once a year||Once a year (or breast MRI scan)|